 So the verdict was to use the 1″ tape.

-We prepared the door…again…and gave it a another shot.
+The next day I was ready to try again so I prepared the door…again…and gave it a another shot.

 I couldn’t leave a failed project on Facebook, so I had to do another Live video and explain what happened and what I did to fix it.